Terror funding: Delhi court dismisses bail plea of Kashmiri separatist leader Shabbir Shah | Law-Order

 - India

-Special Judge Dharmender Rana, meanwhile, directed the Enforcement Directorate to expedite the trial.
+Special Judge Dharmender Rana however directed the Enforcement Directorate to expedite the trial.

 “However, prosecution cannot be blamed for delay on account of such catastrophe.
 'Ultra posse nemo obligatur', i.e. No one is obligated beyond what he is able to do,” the judge said.